continuedev/continue/docs/docs/customization/context-providers.md

 - `displayTitle` (optional): The title displayed in the dropdown
 - `description` (optional): The longer description displayed in the dropdown when hovered
 - `type` (optional): The type of context provider.
 Options are "normal", "query", and "submenu".
 Defaults to "normal".
+- `renderInlineAs` (optional): The string that will be rendered inline at the top of the prompt.
+If no value is provided, the `displayTitle` will be used.
+An empty string can be provided to prevent rendering the default `displayTitle`.
 - `getContextItems`: A function that returns the documents to include in the prompt.
 It should return a list of `ContextItem`s, and is given access to the following arguments:
   - `extras.fullInput`: A string representing the user's full input to the text box.
 This can be used for example to generate an embedding to compare against a set of other embedded documents
   - `extras.embeddingsProvider`: The embeddings provider has an `embed` function that will convert text (such as `fullInput`) to an embedding